Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Analysis

 \subsection{Spectroscopic Analysis}

 The optical spectra of ASASSN-23bd are presented in Figure \ref{fig:spectra}.
 We photometrically calibrated (also known as color matching or ``mangling''; \citealt{hsiao07}) the spectra using the optical photometry from POISE.
 Synthetic fluxes were calculated from each spectrum and compared to the POISE fluxes.
 The flux ratios are fit by a spline, which is then used to correct the spectrum.
 This process is repeated until the synthetic fluxes agree with the POISE fluxes.
-Our NIR spectrum is presented in Figure \ref{fig:nir}; no mangling was applied, and we note that ASASSN-23bd lacks the NIR spectral features commonly observed in AGNs such as H, He, or coronal emission lines.
+Our NIR spectrum is presented in Figure \ref{fig:nir} where no mangling was applied.
+ASASSN-23bd lacks the NIR spectral features commonly observed in AGNs such as H, He, or coronal emission lines.
 The lack of coronal lines seems to require having little nuclear gas.
+We fit a power law of the form $F_\lambda = a\times\lambda^b+c$ to our NIR spectrum.
+The best fit values are $a=4.2\times10^{-14}$~erg s$^{-1}$ cm$^{-2}$ \AA$^{-1}$, $b=-0.54$, and $c=-4.5\times10^{-16}$~erg s$^{-1}$ cm$^{-2}$ \AA$^{-1}$.
+However, because the NIR is not host subtracted, there is most likely host contamination, which may influence the fitted power-law slope.

-We see prominent H$\alpha$ and weak H$\delta$ and \HeI\ emission in all our optical spectra, along with \HeII\ $\lambda$4868 in the earliest spectra.
+We see prominent H$\alpha$ and weak H$\delta$ and \HeI\ emission in all our optical spectra, along with \HeII\ $\lambda$4686 in the earliest spectra.
 While there is also \HeII\ $\lambda$3100 emission in the Keck-I LRIS spectrum.
 The rest of our spectral data do not extend this far into the blue.
 From these features, ASASSN-23bd is a member of the H+He TDE class \citep{leloudas19,vanvelzen21a}.
 We fit the H$\alpha$ line with a Gaussian using a linear continuum model normalized to the line bracketing regions $6100$ \AA\ $\le \lambda \le 6230$ \AA\ and $7600$ \AA\ $\le \lambda \le 7900$ \AA.
 Figure \ref{fig:Halpha} shows the evolution of the H$\alpha$ feature over time, as well as our Gaussian fits.
 Figure \ref{fig:lum-fwhm} displays the integrated luminosity of each Gaussian and its FWHM.
 As the phase increases, the H$\alpha$ luminosity monotonically declines.
 We find evidence for a correlation between H$\alpha$ integrated luminosity and FWHM with a Kendall $\tau$ value of 0.473 corresponding to a $p$ value of 0.001, suggesting a weak, linear trend.
 This is the typical evolution of a TDE, where spectral lines narrow as they become less luminous.